 Every time Maya tries to join Chloe and her friends, they reject her.

 When Chloe’s teacher gives a lesson about how even small acts can change the world, Chloe is stung by the lost opportunity for friendship, and thinks about how much better it could have been if she’d shown a little kindness toward Maya.

 WINNER OF A CORETTA SCOTT KING HONOR AND THE JANE ADDAMS PEACE AWARD.

-With this lesson plan, you’ll get vocabulary, discussion starters, writing prompts, and four activities.
+Also, with this lesson plan you’ll get vocabulary, discussion starters, writing prompts, and four activities.